Add to my favorites

 Synergy and Antagonism

-Vitamin E synergizes with vitamins A, B-complex, C, D, and K, as well as minerals like calcium, potassium, selenium, and zinc, to promote immune health, antioxidant protection, and cellular maintenance.
-Antagonism may occur with excessive intake of calcium, iron, magnesium, or zinc, which could reduce the efficacy of vitamin E.
+Vitamin E synergizes with vitamins A, B-complex, C, D, K, coenzyme Q10, and polyphenols, as well as minerals like calcium, potassium, selenium, and zinc, to support immune function, antioxidant defense, and cellular health.
+Excessive intake of iron, magnesium, zinc, or polyunsaturated fatty acids (PUFAs) may reduce its effectiveness.

 May Help With The Following Conditions